-I almost shivered with fear when a journalist told me this.
+We almost shivered with fear when a journalist told us this.
 Bravo for the saving habit, but the idea of this being a role model to follow couldn't be further off the financial mark for many.
 It's a symptom of the widespread misunderstanding of the changes to English student finance.

-No parents HAVE TO borrow for tuition fees - the fees aren't for parents to pay for.
-First-time undergraduates get them paid for them by the Student Loans Company, and only repay if they earn enough after graduation.
-(If you're saying "but I don't want my kids to be in debt", please read It's more like an extra tax not a loan in our Student Loans 2012 guide).
+Parents don't HAVE TO borrow for tuition fees - the fees aren't for parents to pay for.
+First-time undergraduates get them paid for by the Student Loans Company, and only repay if they earn enough after graduation.
+(If you're saying "but I don't want my kids to be in debt", please read It's more like an extra tax not a loan in our Student Loans Mythbusting guide).

 The nightmare scenario – borrowing elsewhere to fund fees

-- Student loans don't go on credit files.
+- Student loans don't go on your credit report.